 The platform has been cracking down hard on anyone attempting to game the system and manufacture phony ratings, so you can get yourself into a bad situation trying to manipulate reviews.
 To address this issue, Amazon launched the Early Reviewer Program (for sellers) and Amazon Vine (for vendors) in the United States.

 A solid advertising campaign that focuses on keyword targeting is the final pillar of your honeymoon strategy.
 Because sponsored advertising is taking over search results pages, you must look for possibilities to surpass the competition in the long run.

 Conduct comprehensive research to identify which keywords you have a good chance of winning and how many units you need to sell in order to rank for that keyword.
 Concentrate on long- and medium-tail phrases that set your brand apart from the competitors.

 Amazon’s algorithm will boost your product’s organic rank as you gather momentum and conversion rate.
 After that, you can invest in a bigger volume and more competitive terms.

 After years of building our membership and fine-tuning our technique, our concept, dubbed Rapid Micro Testing, is now accessible to help you with the marketing challenges you experience as an Amazon Seller.

-The Intellivy membership is made up of real consumers and everyday individuals.
-The majority of our 300,000+ members are from the United States.
+The Intellivy membership is made up of 28,000,000 consumers from the United States.
 They provide their candid opinion and aren’t scared to tell you where you can improve.
 It will help you develop a solid foundation for your Amazon brand, win the competition, and increase your CTR.

 Are you seeking a powerful tool to validate your listings?
 Examine the Intellivy solution right now!